pvavra/temp-ipsy/docs/cluster/cecile/access.md

     For further information about the SSH client, please take a look at the [official page](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh)

-    If you want to use any software with a Graphical User Interface (GUI) in Cecile (e.g. Matlab), please use the following command known as **X fowarding**.
+    If you want to use any software with a Graphical User Interface (GUI) in Cecile (e.g. Matlab), you need to use the so-called **X fowarding**.
 Keep in mind that this usage mode is very sensitive to latency, thus outside the OvGU network you will likely experience a poor performance in softwares with GUI.

+    !!!
+Warning "Issues with Windows"
+        X fowarding does not currently work on Windows, you need to install [VcXsrv](https://github.com/marchaesen/vcxsrv)

     ```bash
     ssh -X <username>@cecile.ovgu.de